 The action application can send a callback message to the trigger application to let the app know if the data is received or not.
 Like the message “Error 404”, for not receiving.

-You can set up different webhooks for different interactions.
+In a similar manner, you have the ability to set up different webhooks for different interactions.

 WHEN TO USE a webhook?